Castillo de Jagua

 The Castle of Jagua (Castillo de Jagua) is a fortress south of Cienfuegos in Cuba.
-It is located near the entrance to the Cienfuegos Bay (Bahia de Cienfuegos), in the port of Jagua.
+It is located near the entrance to the Cienfuegos Bay (Bahía de Cienfuegos), in the port of Jagua.
 It was originally named "Castillo (or Fortaleza) de Nuestra Señora de los Ángeles de Jagua" (Castle -or Fortress- of Our Lady of the Angels of Jagua).
 It was built in 1742.

 History

 "Castle at the Entrance to Cienfuegos" (Castillo de Jagua), painting of 1855, by Granville Perkins.
 Boston Public Library.